We couldn’t do it without you

 Greek Young Matrons' Association

-The Greek Young Matrons' Association has had a long and proud history of supporting children in need and have been a valued supporter of Sydney Children's Hospital Foundation since our inception, impacting on almost every area of the Hospital including both the Outpatients and Short Stay Surgical Departments to which they hold the naming rights.
+The Greek Young Matrons' Association has had a long and proud history of supporting children in need and have been a valued supporter of Sydney Children's Hospitals Foundation since our inception, impacting on almost every area of the Hospital including both the Outpatients and Short Stay Surgical Departments to which they hold the naming rights.

 The Association hosts a number of fundraising events each year, including the annual Debutante Ball, one of the most celebrated events in the Greek community.